A Change of Seasons. Epic at 23 minutes and will reduce you to a blubbering mess.

 "Disappear", "Vacant", and "Space-Dye Vest."
 "And I'll smile and learn to pretend/And I'll never be open again/And I'll have no more dreams to defend/And I'll never be open again?"
 God-damn.

 The Budokan DVD version of "Disappear" is worse.
-The singer wrote it about his mother's death, and it's easy to see when they play it on that particular DVD, that he's very, very close to breaking down at the end of the song.
+The singer wrote it during a case of Creator Breakdown, and it's easy to see when they play it on that particular DVD, that he's very, very close to breaking down at the end of the song.

 Heck, the entire song Six Degrees of Inner Turbulence is a tear jerker, especially if you know people who suffer from one or more of the disorders talked about in the song... the entire song is about people who have such crippling mental instabilities that they can never lead really normal lives.
 About to Crash?
 Bipolar disorder.
 War Inside My Head?
 Combat-related PTSD.
 The Test That Stumped Them All?
 Schizophrenia, leading to the sufferer getting locked in a padded room.
 And it just keeps going on, for the rest of the song's 42 minutes.